 So you've decided to turn your passion for travel and hospitality into a business opportunity and open your own hotel.

-Entering the hotel business means dropping a lot of money on the development of your hotel - so it's essential to look into the different avenues you can take when it comes to sourcing hotel funding.
+Whether you decide to take over an existing hotel business or start your own from scratch, entering the industry means dropping a lot of money on the development of your hotel - so it's essential to look into the different avenues you can take when it comes to sourcing hotel funding.

 From dipping into calculating your investments, to sourcing funding via crowdfunding and state aid, sit back as we detail how to go about funding your hotel business.